kkkkk2017/kaixin/_posts/2023-06-23-Qualtrics_Tutorial.md

 ### Step 1: First, create two new Embedded Data and initiate them with values.
-Here I have three Embedded Data, '_currentCond_' which stores the condition for the current loop, '_totalCond1_' which stores the total appearance of condition 1, and '_totalCond2_' which stores the total appearance for condition 2.
+Here I have three Embedded Data, '_currentCond_' which stores the condition for the current loop, '_totalCond1_' which stores the total appearance of condition 1, and '_totalCond2_', which stores the total appearance of condition 2.
 ### Step 2: select a question where to generate the conditions, select JavaScript icon, and put the following code:
 ```javascript
     Qualtrics.SurveyEngine.addOnload(function() {